-- We have a short training and familiarisation course which everyone must complete before beginning the trail ride.
+- We have a short training and familiarisation course that everyone must complete before beginning the trail ride.

-- At Blazing Saddles we only use the highest standard of equipment and we recently invested in the best stirrup in existence to reduce the risk of getting caught in the stirrup iron, that is the ‘Saferider’ safety stirrup which has a highly engineered quick release mechanism used by professionals and recreation riders alike.
+- At Blazing Saddles we only use the highest standard of equipment, and we recently invested in the best stirrup in existence to reduce the risk of getting caught in the stirrup iron, that is the ‘Saferider’ safety stirrup which has a highly engineered quick release mechanism used by professionals and recreational riders alike.

-- We believe the soundest method to reduce risk of accident is to employ suitably experienced staff and to train them to our own high standards of safety.
+- We believe the soundest method to reduce the risk of an accident is to employ suitably experienced staff and to train them to our own high standards of safety.

-- We know each of our horses well and being able to match horse and rider is part of our “workplace horse and safety programme”.
+- We know each of our horses well and being able to match horse and rider is part of our “workplace horse and safety program”.

-- In our time of running tourist trail adventures Blazing Saddles has maintained an excellent safety record and enough experience to realise that the best way to avoid accidents is preparation and training.
+- In our time of running tourist trail adventures, Blazing Saddles has maintained an excellent safety record and enough experience to realize that the best way to avoid accidents is preparation and training.

 - “The horses are in excellent condition, as good as any individually owned and cared for horse.”
 Veterinary Surgeon – Marlin Coast Veterinary Clinic Blazing Saddles has received certificates in the highest safety standards set for the industry to date in Australia.

-- These 2 certificates are extremely difficult to achieve, and require the highest standards in safety and training for horse-riding operators.
+- These 2 certificates are complicated to achieve and require the highest standards in safety and training for horse-riding operators.

 - These new safety ‘shoes’ attach to the stirrup and prevent any rider from having their foot caught in the stirrup in case of a fall.
 Walking Guide -One guide must be walking with the riders to assist at any stage of the ride.

 - Public-Access Roads – At no stage must a horse riding trail cross a road used by cars.